takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

-   If you are interested in us, check out the following URL and Twitter.
+   If you are interested in us, check out the following URL or Twitter.
-   Finally,
+   Finally,...

 Goodbye 😢 👋
 ===============